Terraforming: Mars

 In many respects, Mars is the most Earth-like planet in the Solar System.
 It is thought that Mars once had a more Earth-like environment early in its history, with a thicker atmosphere and abundant water that was lost over the course of hundreds of millions of years.

 The exact mechanism of this loss is still unclear, though three mechanisms, in particular, seem likely: First, whenever surface water is present, carbon dioxide (CO_{2}) reacts with rocks to form carbonates, thus drawing atmosphere off and binding it to the planetary surface.
 On Earth, this process is counteracted when plate tectonics works to cause volcanic eruptions that vent carbon dioxide back to the atmosphere.
 On Mars, the lack of such tectonic activity worked to prevent the recycling of gases locked up in sediments.

 Second, the lack of a magnetosphere around Mars may have allowed the solar wind to gradually erode the atmosphere.
 Convection within the core of Mars, which is made mostly of iron, originally generated a magnetic field.
 However the dynamo ceased to function long ago, and the magnetic field of Mars has largely disappeared, probably due to "loss of core heat, solidification of most of the core, and/or changes in the mantle convection regime."
 Results from the NASA MAVEN mission show that the atmosphere is removed primarily due to coronal mass ejection events, where outbursts of high-velocity protons from the Sun impact the atmosphere.
 Mars does still retain a limited magnetosphere that covers approximately 40% of its surface.
 Rather than uniformly covering and protecting the atmosphere from solar wind, however, the magnetic field takes the form of a collection of smaller, umbrella-shaped fields, mainly clustered together around the planet's southern hemisphere.

 Finally, between approximately 4.1 and 3.8 billion years ago, asteroid impacts during the Late Heavy Bombardment caused significant changes to the surface environment of objects in the Solar System.
 The low gravity of Mars suggests that these impacts could have ejected much of the Martian atmosphere into deep space.

+Fictional map of a fully terraformed Mars.

 Terraforming Mars would entail two major interlaced changes: building the atmosphere and heating it.
 A thicker atmosphere of greenhouse gases such as carbon dioxide would trap incoming solar radiation.
 Because the raised temperature would add greenhouse gases to the atmosphere, the two processes would augment each other.
 Carbon dioxide alone would not suffice to sustain a temperature above the freezing point of water, so a mixture of specialized greenhouse molecules might be manufactured.